volkert-software/Multi-Streamer_RCP/README.md

         ACCOUNT_LOGIN                                  = 0x8021
         ACCOUNT_LOGIN_RESULT                           = 0x8022
         ACCOUNT_LOGOUT                                 = 0x8023

         /**********************
          * ACCOUNT CREATION: RPC -> LOCAL
          **********************/
         ACCOUNT_REQUEST_CREATE_CODE                    = 0x8031
         ACCOUNT_CREATE                                 = 0x8032

         /**********************
          * ACCOUNT CONFIGURATION: RPC -> LOCAL
          **********************/
         ACCOUNT_EDIT_USER_DETAILS                      = 0x8041
         ACCOUNT_CHANGE_PASSWORD                        = 0x8042

         /**********************
          * ACCOUNT RECOVERY: RPC -> LOCAL
          **********************/
         ACCOUNT_REQUEST_PASSWORD_RECOVERY_CODE         = 0x8051
         ACCOUNT_RECOVERY_PASSWORD                      = 0x8052

         REQUEST_RESULT                                 = 0x8100
 </code>

 # 3. Detecting a server instance in the LAN
 The following list contains a chronologically sorted list of the needed steps:
-* **server announces** its service: Each server instance sends periodically a so-called **"beacon"** message.
-It is encapsulated in a protocol packet (see 2.) which is send via **UDP** from **source port 9110** to **destination port 59110** along **all local network interfaces** of the underlying machine.
-Such a packet is send both to the IPv4 broadcast address **255.255.255.255** and the IPv6 address **ff02::1**.
+* **server announces** its service: Each server instance periodically sends a so-called **"beacon"** message.
+It is encapsulated in a protocol packet (see [section 2](#2-protocol-packets)) which is sent via **UDP** from **source port 9110** to **destination port 59110** over **all local network interfaces** of the host machine.
+Such a packet is sent to both the IPv4 broadcast address **255.255.255.255** and the IPv6 address **ff02::1**.
-* **client receives** the announce: A typical client implementation listens on **all local network interfaces** for **UDP** packets which are sent to **destination port 59110** and destination IP address **255.255.255.255** or **ff02::1**.
+* **client receives** the announcement: A typical client implementation listens on **all local network interfaces** for **UDP** packets which are sent to **destination port 59110** and destination IP address **255.255.255.255** or **ff02::1**.
 Each packet is parsed and the original **"beacon"** message gets extracted.
-The containing information (e.g., the management port at server side) can then be used for establishing a remote control session with the individual server.
+The contained information (e.g., the management port at server side) can then be used to establish a remote control session with the server that sent the "beacon" message.

 # 4. Starting a remote control session
 A new session from a client to a server is started from the client side as follows:
 * **starting TCP connection**: For each remote control session a central TCP connection between client and server is needed.
 The client needs to keep the connection valid as long as the remote control session is used.
 For the initial TCP connect attempts the client needs to know the management port number of the server.
-This can either be done with the steps of section 3 or by an out-of-band signaling (e.g., the user already knows under which IP address and port number the desired remote control service is reachable across the Internet).
+This can either be done with the steps of [section 3](#3-detecting-a-server-instance-in-the-lan) or by an out-of-band signaling mechanism (e.g., the user already knows under which IP address and port number the desired remote control service is reachable over the Internet).
-* **log in to the control service**: In order to have a usable remote control session, a client needs to transmit to the server the central service password to activate access permission to all server internal data and be enabled to control inputs as well as outputs.
+* **log in to the control service**: In order to have a usable remote control session, a client needs to authenticate itself to the server by providing the central service password.
+Once authenticated, the client has access permission to all server internal data and is enabled to control inputs as well as outputs.
 For this purpose, the client sends a **"login"** message containing the password.
 * **wait for response**: A server instance responds to each **"login"** message with a **"login response"** message.
-The client needs to parse it and extract the result code (see appendix A for a list) from it.
+The client needs to parse it and extract the result code (see [appendix A](#appendix-a-vase-result-codes) for a list) from it.
-If the log-in procedure was successful, a client is enabled to trigger several actions on the server.
-However, the remote control protocol does not specify that a server responds in the same order as requests were sent.
+If the log-in procedure was successful, a client is enabled to trigger actions on the server.
+However, note that the remote control protocol does not specify that a server responds in the same order as requests were sent.
 For this purpose, the packet structure contains the element **transaction ID**, which can be used by a client to identify the originally sent request for each received response.

 # 5. Example: add a network input
 In the following a chronological order of needed steps are listed to start an additional network input at server side:
-* (optional) **detect the server**: see 3. for details of this step
+* (optional) **detect the server**: see [3.](#3-detecting-a-server-instance-in-the-lan) for details of this step
-* **start session**:  see 4. for details of this step
+* **start session**:  see [4.](#4-starting-a-remote-control-sessions) for details of this step
 * **send the request**: The client starts the action with a **"add network input"** message, which contains the following parameters:
-  * **url**:  This is a pure string containing the full address from where the stream should be pulled.
+  * **url**:  This is a string containing the full address from where the stream should be pulled.
   * **network protocol parameters**: Additional parameters (e.g., SRT delay) can be given as key-value-pair list.
-  * **demuxer format**: This value can either be "auto" or it can explicitly select a demuxer format. (see appendix B for a list
+  * **demuxer format**: This value can either be "auto" or it can explicitly select a demuxer format. (see [appendix B](#appendix-b-de-muxer-formats) for a list)
   * **decoder settings**: The client can instruct the server to activate or ignore video/audio sub streams in the new network input.
-Moreover, the client can select if the server should use software or hardware based video decoding by selecting a gpu.
+Moreover, the client can select whether the server should use software or hardware based video decoding by selecting a gpu.
 * **wait for response**: A server instance responds to each **"add network input"** message with a **"add input response"** message.
-The client needs to parse it and extract the result code (see appendix A for a list) from it.
+The client needs to parse it and extract the result code (see [appendix A](#appendix-a-vase-result-codes) for a list) from it.
-* **process response**: The **"add input response"** message contains besides the result code also the UUID of the created input at server side (if the action was successful).
+* **process response**: Aside from the result code the **"add input response"** message also contains the UUID of the created input at server side (if the action was successful).
 This ID can later be used to trigger further actions (e.g., to add outputs to this created input).

 # Appendix A: VASE result codes
-The following list gives an overview about the most important result codes:
+The following list gives an overview of the most important result codes:
 <code>

         VASE_OKAY_RECALL_NEEDED                          = 2     /* e.g., a connection attempt needs a retry */
         VASE_OKAY                                        = 1
         VASE_ERR_UNDEFINED                               = -2    /* undefined error: error cause is undefined */
         VASE_ERR_LICENSE                                 = -3    /* license error: the purchased VASE license doesn't contain this feature */
         VASE_ERR_PARAMETER                               = -4    /* parameter error: one or more parameters are wrong */
         VASE_ERR_TIMEOUT                                 = -5    /* timeout: a timeout has occurred */
         VASE_ERR_DUPLICATED_CALL                         = -6    /* duplicated call: a duplicated request has occurred */